microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot Q&A.md

 MSSPs can access customer tenants via Guest Access (B2B) and GDAP.
 Customers must purchase their own SCUs and configure MSSP access accordingly.

 #### Can I use a single instance of Copilot for Security to manage multiple tenants?
 At this time, Copilot for Security does not support prompting across multiple tenants.
-Instead, MSSPs can use Tenant Switching to target *one customer tenant at a time.* MSSPs can select the target customer tenant from a dropdown within the in-product UX.
+Instead, MSSPs can use Tenant Switching to target ***one customer tenant at a time.*** MSSPs can select the target customer tenant from a dropdown within the in-product UX.
 Additionally, MSSPs can include the TenantID (GUID) in the Copilot for Security session URL.

 #### What is the Microsoft Copilot Copyright Commitment?
 The Microsoft Customer Copyright Commitment extends intellectual property indemnity support to specific commercial Copilot services, including Copilot for Security.
 If a 3rd-party sues a commercial customer for copyright infringement related to the use of Microsoft’s Copilots or their generated output, Microsoft will defend the customer and cover any adverse judgments or settlements resulting from the lawsuit, provided that the customer adhered to the guardrails and content filters within the products.

 #### Does Copilot for Security work in US Government Cloud (GCC)?
-At this time, Copilot for Security isn't designed for customer usage with US Government clouds, including but not limited to GCC, GCC High, DoD, and Microsoft Azure Government.
+Copilot for Security does not support US Government clouds, including but not limited to GCC, GCC High, DoD, and Microsoft Azure Government.